albertito/chasquid/docker/README.md

 `ENABLE_MONITORING` environmental variable and give it any non-empty value, for example, `docker run -e ENABLE_MONITORING=true ...`.

-- To get a shell on the running container for debugging, you can use `docker ps` to find the container ID, and then `docker exec -it CONTAINERID /bin/bash` to open a shell on the running container.
+- To get a shell on the running container for debugging, `docker exec -it chasquid /bin/bash`.